vigetlabs/blendid/extras/docker/README.md

-# Gulp Starter on Docker
+# Blendid on Docker

-This extra allows you to run gulp-starter in a Docker container.
+This extra allows you to run Blendid in a Docker container.
 You can use the included development server, or use Docker to manage assets for another server environment, which may or may not also use Docker.

 ## Requirements